-Screen magnification is a feature, tool or application that enlarges content from a computer, laptop, tablet or smartphone screen making it easier to read and discern.
+Screen magnification is a feature, tool or application that enlarges content from a computer, laptop, tablet or smartphone screen making it easier to read.

-Platforms like Windows, Android and iOS have screen magnification preinstalled which means they can be set up, configured and used right out of the box.
-For some uses the preinstalled tools may not be adequate, as they can be limited on the additional features that they provide.
+Platforms like Windows, Android and iOS have screen magnification included.
+For some uses these tools may not be adequate, as they can be limited on the additional features that they provide.

 For a greater range of features, third party screen magnification software can be purchased for the Windows and Apple Mac platforms.
-Aside from screen magnification, adjustments can be made to the mouse pointer, cursors, colour of background and foreground and speech can also be included.
+Adjustments can also be made to the mouse pointer, cursors, colour of background and foreground.

 When turning on a Windows, Android or iOS device for the first time, screen magnification can be enabled on the set up screen which can allow the user to enter personal and log-in information, connect to networks, retrieve data and set up security.